Yone-Kenta/unity-stream-demo/README.md

 - `[MainCameraStreamer] Upload failed` in Unity:
   - Confirm frame and screenshot URLs point to the active server.
-  - Increase `Request Timeout Seconds` (e.g., 5–10s) if Render needs time to wake up.
+  - Increase `Request Timeout Seconds` (e.g., 5–10 s) if Render needs time to wake up.
   - Check for firewall or proxy rules blocking outgoing HTTP requests.
 - Browser shows “No frame available yet”:
   - Ensure `MainCameraStreamer` is enabled in Play mode.